drdhaval2785/SanskritSpellCheck/o_vs_O/readme.md

 # Statistics of o_vs_O1.txt v/s o_vs_O2.txt
 1. On 15 Nov 2015 - 21989 : 19140 (Started keeping track)
-2. On 16 Nov 2015 - 21990 : 14662 (Removed entries which had more than one letter difference and which had difference in y/Y/r/R only)
+2. On 16 Nov 2015 - 21989 : 14662 (Removed entries which had more than one letter difference and which had difference in y/Y/r/R only)
-3. On 16 Nov 2015 21990 : 14103 (Removed entries which had less than 4 letters length.)
+3. On 16 Nov 2015 - 21989 : 14103 (Removed entries which had less than 4 letters length.)
+4. On 16 Nov 3015 - 21989 : 4253 (Removed entries where both sided had the same dictionary e.g. Both words appear in the same dictionary)